HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 In the meantime: Close blinds, use fans, drink water, check on elderly neighbors, consider going to a cooling center if temps hit 95°F+ and you have vulnerable occupants.

-Chicago heat waves don't care about business hours.
+Chicago heat waves dont care about buisness hours.
 When temps hit 95°F+ and humidity is 80%, AC failure is a health emergency.
+We see this every summer in Humboldt Park, Wicker Park, Bucktown and across the city.

 15-25